This page explains the situations in which a child’s surname can be changed.

 Can a child under the age of 18 change their surname?

-If a child or young person under the age of 18 wishes to change his or her surname they will have to obtain the permission of all those with parental responsibility.
-If one or more of the parental responsibility holders refuse, the child, if granted permission from the courts, can make a further application to ask for the courts permission to change his or her name.
+If a child or young person under the age of 18 wishes to change their surname, they will have to obtain the permission of all those with Parental Responsibility.
+If one or more of those with Parental Responsibility refuse, the child, if granted permission from the courts, can make a further application to ask for the courts permission to change his or her name.

 What happens if the child is looked after by the local authority?